philzook58/philzook58.github.io/_posts/2026-08-21-type_algebra_semiring.md

 Semirings are rings without negation.
 Subtraction is partial

-It's not an outraegous amount of work to just make a bespoke KB /bucheerger thing for semirings.
+It's not an outrageous amount of work to just make a bespoke KB /bucheerger thing for semirings.
 I have an attention span of about 15 minutes though and there is just step after step of slunky subproblems to solve.
 This blog post sat on the shelf for 6 months - year.
 Today, I centaured it with an AI and man it just became so easy.
 What is the world?

 I am a little uncomfortable with out definition of overlap, but otherwise it seems reasonable.

 One representation of multisets is sorted lists/tuples.
 It's a convenient one.